conrado85/conrado85/README.md

 👀 **I’m interested in:** Web development and technologies such as HTML, CSS, JavaScript, Node.js, Express.js, Next.js, React, DaisyUI, shadcn/ui, Material UI, React Icons, React Router, and React Hook Form.

-🌱 **I’m currently learning:** Advanced techniques in React, state management, and backend development with Node.js, Express.js and postman.
+🌱 **I’m currently learning:** Advanced techniques in React, state management, and backend development with Node.js, Express.js and Postman.

 💞️ **I’m looking to collaborate on:** Software solutions for businesses, especially in web development projects that can improve efficiency and user experience.